Elijah Holyfield: Philadelphia Eagles

 After his contract expired with the Panthers, Holyfield was signed to the Philadelphia Eagles active roster on December 31, 2019, ahead of their wild card game against the Seahawks.
 He was waived on September 3, 2020, and re-signed to the team's practice squad three days later.
 He was elevated to the active roster on November 21 for the team's week 11 game against the Cleveland Browns, and reverted to the practice squad after the game.
 He signed a reserve/future contract with the Eagles on January 4, 2021.

 On August 29, 2021, Holyfield was waived by the Eagles.

 Cincinnati Bengals

 On October 12, 2021, Holyfield was signed to the Cincinnati Bengals practice squad.

 On February 15, 2022, Holyfield signed a reserve/future contract.

 On July 28, 2022, he was placed on injured reserve after suffering a significant knee injury during team practice the day before.

 Professional wrestling career

 In November 2024, he signed with WWE's developmental promotion, NXT to begin training as a professional wrestler.
 In February 2025, Holyfield participated in the first season of LFG (Legends & Future Greats), a reality television series involving "rising talents" competing for a NXT contract and was mentored by The Undertaker.
+Holyfield would win a contract and was subsequently signed to the promotion's secondary developmental brand, Evolve.